-Newfield Asia also employs a number of innovative learning best practices such as learning groups, teleseminars, mentor coaching, recommended readings, assignments, web-enabled distance learning, etc. so that participants get a rich experience throughout the nine months.
+Newfield also employs a number of innovative learning best practices such as learning groups, teleseminars, mentor coaching, recommended readings, assignments, web-enabled distance learning, etc. so that participants get a rich experience throughout the nine months.
 Post-graduation, our vibrant and active alumni network enables you to share resources and coaching tools as well as network with hundreds of the finest coaches in the world.
 This provides a highly conducive environment for continuous development and along with our regular events, allows you to stay at the cutting edge of the coaching profession.

-Newfield Asia started in 2010 by bringing the Newfield suite of programs to Asia.
-Newfield originally started in 1991 and was one of the first coach training schools in the world.
+The Coach Partnership started in 2010 by bringing the Newfield suite of programs to Asia under the name of Newfield Asia.
+Newfield originally started in 1991 in the USA and was one of the first coach training schools in the world.
 Thanks to its world-class faculty, cutting-edge research-driven content, innovative learning methodologies and vibrant alumni community, today it has evolved into a coach-training institute regarded by many as the best in the world.
-The programs are offered in North America, Canada, Latin America, Europe and now Asia.
+The programs are offered in North America, Canada, Latin America, Europe and Asia.